LA2028 OLYMPIC GAMES

 Water’, after the Irukandji jellyfish – an extremely venomous species of jellyfish that inhabit Australian marine waters.

-Australian representatives across all surfing genres, including Junior, Open, Masters, Olympic, Longboard, Big Wave, Stand Up
+Australian representatives across all surfing disciplines, including Olympic, Opens, Juniors, Masters, Para, Longboard and Stand Up

-Paddleboard (SUP) and Adaptive disciplines, compete under The Irukandjis national identity and united colours at international events
+Paddleboard (SUP) compete under The Irukandjis national identity and united colours at international events

-such as the Olympics, International Surfing Association (ISA), World Surfing Games, WSL World Juniors and Longboard
+such as the Olympics, and all International Surfing Association (ISA) events.

 The team branding and uniforms were developed in collaboration with BWM Dentsu and Indigenous artist Jasmine Craciun, who